-Combining this factor with other evidence, including the discovery in the nearby area of more than 100 artifacts made from bronze, iron or ceramic materials with the style typical to those unearthed from the tomb of First Emperor Qin, Chinese archaeologists concluded the bridge should be constructed during the late Warring States Period and the early Qin Dynasty.
+Combining this factor with other evidence, including the discovery in the nearby area of more than 100 artifacts made from bronze, iron or ceramic materials with the style typical to those unearthed from the tomb of First Emperor Qin, Chinese archaeologists concluded the bridge should be constructed during the age between the late Warring States Period and the early Qin Dynasty.

 Yet the high probability of being the earliest timber bridge in the world is not the most amazing aspect of this ancient structure.
 What really extraordinary is the discovery made 3 years after the initial unearth of the bridge site.